Skip to main content

 kubectl apply -f cni-config.yaml

-k8sServiceHost is the apiserver address, obtained dynamically through command.
+k8sServiceHost is the apiserver address, fetched dynamically via the command shown.

 --namespace kube-system \